IBMTerraform/terraform-workshop/README.md

 **Fulfillment Layer**

 This runs on 2 virtual machines that are accessed through a load balancer.
-All artefacts are being created in the `lb_vms` module.
+All artifacts are being created in the `lb_vms` module.
+Provisioning of software is done through the `remote-exec` provisioner.

 **Shop Layer**

-The front-end, catalog and cart micro services are running in a 2 node Kubernetes cluster on IBM Cloud.
+The front-end, catalog, gateway and cart micro services are running in a single node Kubernetes cluster on IBM Cloud.
 Provisioning of the micro services is also triggered from the `modules.tf` using a provisioner that runs `kubectl`.
 The micro services are load balanced within the cluster and run in 2 instances.